Q1CHENL/cbdp/05-distributed-system-models.md

 #### Node behavior

-Each node execute a algo of onee of the following:
+Each node executes an algorithm of one of the following:

 - Crash-stop
 - Crash-recovery (in-memory state lost)